Kylie Minogue's 2009 North American tour

-For You, for Me (promoted as KylieUSA2009) was the eleventh concert tour by Australian singer Kylie Minogue.
-The tour began on 30 September 2009 in Oakland, California, at the Fox Theatre and concluded on 13 October 2009 in New York City at the Hammerstein Ballroom, consisting of nine shows in North America.
-For You, for Me marked Minogue's first tour of the continent, and received favourable reviews from music critics.
-Despite previous apprehension of touring this territory by Minogue and her management, the tour grossed over $3 million.
+Minogue initially adopted the working title "For You, for Me" when the tour was announced, however this title was not retained and certain promotional materials would later refer to "KylieUSA2009".
+The tour began on 30 September 2009 in Oakland, California, at the Fox Theatre and concluded on 13 October 2009 in New York City at the Hammerstein Ballroom.
+It received favourable reviews from music critics and grossed over $3 million.